mufeili/mufeili.github.io/_pages/about.md

 Prior to that, I was a software development engineer (SDE) at Amazon Web Services (AWS) Shanghai AI Lab.
 I received my bachelor's degree in Honors Math from [NYU Shanghai](https://shanghai.nyu.edu/).

+**I am currently seeking research internship opportunities for Summer 2026.
+Please feel free to reach out if you have any openings!**
 {: .dark-red-text}